sortecoevo/sortee/content/people/index.md

 ---

 ### Executive Committee
-As specified in the [SORTEE bylaws](https://www.sortee.org/bylaws/), the Executive Committee is chosen by the Board of Directors.<br>
+As specified in the [SORTEE bylaws](https://www.sortee.org/bylaws/), the Executive Committee is chosen by the Board of Directors.

 Current officers are:
 &nbsp;